robotsorcerer/LyapunovLearner/README.md

 + Add options for plotting different level sets for the Lyapunov Function.

 + Intelligently initialize the Lyapunov Function so optimization iterations do not take such a long time to converge.

-+ Add real-time trajectory plotter as the CLF stabilizes the trajectories during demo executions.

 + Fix bug in WSAQF when `L` is started above `1` for a demo.